invariantlabs-ai/testing/docs/docs/index.md

 # Invariant `testing`: build reliable AI agents using localized assertions

-The Invariant `testing` library makes it easy to write and run AI agent tests, ensuring your agentic applications are reliable and robust to different scenarios.
+Invariant `testing` is a lightweight library to write and run AI agent tests.
+It provides helpers and assertions that enable you to write robust tests for your agentic applications.

-Using [**localized assertions**](Writing_Tests/1_Traces.md), `testing` always points you to the exact part of the agent's behavior that caused a test to fail, making it easy to debug and resolve issues.
+Using [**localized assertions**](Writing_Tests/1_Traces.ipynb), `testing` always points you to the exact part of the agent's behavior that caused a test to fail, making it easy to debug and resolve issues (_think: stacktraces for agents_).

 <br/>